You Only Need 2 Charts

 I've never quite understood people who don't want to know the whole story.

-Although I'm not much for tired, old adages, I've always been a believer in this one: "if it seems too good to be true, it probably is."
+Although I'm not much for tired, old adages, I've always been a believer in this one: "If it seems too good to be true, it probably is."

 I have a bad habit of taking that a step further.
-That is, when I find myself in situations that can be characterized as "too good to be true," I not only recognize the fact that something might be amiss, I go looking for what that something is and if that something turns out to be unscrupulous, well then, I try to fight it.
+That is, when I find myself in situations that can be characterized as "too good to be true," I not only recognize the fact that something might be amiss, I go looking for what that something is, and if that something turns out to be unscrupulous, well then, I try to fight it.

 One time, doing that cost me a small fortune - I'll save that story for another time.